 No impacts to public water supplies are anticipated.
-The project's estimated average daily water demand is 128,000 gpd, with a maximum daily flow demand of 177 gpm.
-Water supply of 248 gpm can be provided with the largest producing well out of service by a series of on-site groundwater wells.
-The installation and operation of the water supply system will be regulated by the NYSDOH as a public water supply.
-Certain wells may be relocated during the design and review coordination with the Dutchess County and New York State Health Departments prior to permit approvals.
+The Modified Project's estimated average daily water demand is 126,000 gallons per day, with a maximum daily flow demand of 175 gallons per minute.
+Testing demonstrates that water supply of 215 gallons per minute can be provided with the largest producing well out of service.
+The installation and operation of the water supply system will be regulated by the NYSDOH as a public water supply (owned and operated by a water-works corporation).